-- (b) The department shall make informational resources available to both resource and referral programs and alternative payment programs pursuant to subdivision (c) of Section 8214. - (b) Alternative payment programs shall provide professional and technical assistance and information to providers. - SEC.
-26. Section 8220.6 is added to the Education Code, to read: - 8220.6. (a) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following: - (1) An alternative payment program. - (2) A resource and referral program. - (3) A partnership between the alternative payment program and the resource and referral program. - (b) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
-The program or partnership may utilize resources from a certified list posted on the department's Internet Web site pursuant to subdivision (b) of Section 8203, or may develop local resources that shall include, but are not limited to, the following: - (1) Information regarding how to select services that meet the needs of the parent and child. - (2) Information on licensing requirements and procedures for centers and family homes. - (3) Trustline requirements for homes and providers exempt from 40 licensure.
+- SEC.
+22. Section 8220.6 is added to the Education Code, to read: - 8220.6. (a) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following: - (1) An alternative payment program. - (2) A resource and referral program. - (3) A partnership between the alternative payment program and the resource and referral program. - (b) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
+The program or partnership may-utilize resources from a certified list posted on the department's Internet Web site pursuant to subdivision (b) of Section 8203, or may develop local resources that shall include, but are not limited to, the following: - (1) Information regarding how to select services that meet the needs of the parent and child. - (2) Information on licensing requirements and procedures for centers and family homes.

-(4) A range of possible early learning and educational support options from which a parent may choose.
+(3) Trustline requirements for homes and providers exempt from licensure.

-- (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (c) The program or partnership shall also provide parenting information to parents.
+- (4) A range of possible early learning and educational support options from which a parent may choose. - (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (c) The program or partnership shall also provide parenting information to parents.

 - SEC.
-27. Section 8222 of the Education Code is amended to read: - 8222. (a) Payments made by alternative payment programs shall not exceed the applicable market rate ceiling.
+23. Section 8222 of the Education Code is amended to read: - 8222. (a) Payments made by alternative payment programs shall not exceed the applicable market rate ceiling.
 Alternative payment programs may expend more than the standard reimbursement rate for a particular child.
 However, the aggregate payments for services purchased by the agency during the contract year shall not exceed the assigned reimbursable amount as established by the contract for the year.
-No agency may make payments in excess of the rate charged to full-cost families.
+No agency may An agency shall not make payments in excess of the rate charged to full-cost families.
 This section does not preclude alternative payment programs from using the average daily enrollment adjustment factor for children with exceptional needs as provided in Section 8265.5. - (b) Alternative payment programs shall reimburse licensed providers in accordance with a biennial market rate survey pursuant to Section 8447, at a rate not to exceed the ceilings established pursuant to Section 8357. - (c) An alternative payment program shall reimburse a licensed provider for care of a subsidized child based on the rate charged by the provider to nonsubsidized families, if any, for the same services, or the rates established by the provider for prospective nonsubsidized families.
 A licensed provider shall submit to the alternative payment program a copy of the provider's rate sheet listing the rates charged, and the provider's discount or scholarship policies, if any, along with a statement signed by the provider confirming that the rates charged for a subsidized child are equal to or less than the rates charged for a nonsubsidized child.